gosme/Device_Manager/README.md

    - Utilize automated mail and report compilers to streamline task updates.
 9. **Settings & Customization:**
    - Access the Settings tab to customize appearance and application-specific configurations.
+10. **Chat Dashboard:**
+    - Use the interactive Chat interface to communicate directly within the application environment.
+11. **Workflow Automation:**
+    - Navigate to the Workflow tab to construct, save, and manage customized sequential workflows.

 ## Licensing and Third-Party Notices
 This project is licensed under the MIT License.
 See the LICENSE file for details.